3ng7n33r/KnowledgeBase/src/webdevelopment/web/url.md

 Is the path to the resource on the web server

 ### Parameters ("?key1=value1&key2=value2")
-A list of key/value pairs provided to the web server.
+A list of key/value pairs provided to the web server, initiated with a question mark and separated with an ampersand.
+These can be used to recall

 ## Sources

  - [MDN](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM2NjIwMTY3LC0zODAxMTc1ODksMjA5NT
+eyJoaXN0b3J5IjpbLTE3ODY1NTM5NjksLTM4MDExNzU4OSwyMD
-kyODQ0NV19
+k1OTI4NDQ1XX0=
 -->